AcademySoftwareFoundation/wg-ci/README.md

    - run `vdb_print samples\fire.vdb with

 ### MaterialX:
-  there are 2 build scripts for materialx: 'build_materialx.bat' and 'build_materialx_git.bat'.
+  There are 2 build scripts for MaterialX: 'build_materialx.bat' and 'build_materialx_git.bat'.

-  the first one works on an unziped file, but is missing viewer libraries, so it buids the libraries and the python bindings, but not the viewer.
+  The first one works on an unzipped file, but is missing viewer libraries, so it builds the libraries and the python bindings, but not the viewer.

-  the second one use git to download materialx sources and dependencies and build materilax libraries, python binding and the viewer.
+  The second one use git to download MaterialX sources and dependencies and build MaterialX libraries, python binding and the viewer.
-#### Without viewer
+#### Without viewer:
 - download https://github.com/AcademySoftwareFoundation/MaterialX
 - run `build_materialx`

-#### With viewer
+#### With viewer:
 - run `build_materialx_git`
 - test: run `MaterialXView.exe`